-Emily Man is an Associate on the Point72 Ventures team, helping evaluate and execute investments.
+Emily Man is a member of the Investment Team at Point72 Ventures, helping evaluate and execute investments.

 Emily joined Point72 Ventures from the Point72 Academy, the Firm’s year-long training program, where she rotated through various long/short teams covering public companies in the consumer and technology spaces.

 Emily earned her B.A. in Financial Economics, with a Special Concentration in Business Management, from Columbia University.
 In college she was the Chair and later advisor of the Undergraduate Committee on Global Thought, a member of the Columbia International Relations Association, and a mentor for the Columbia Mentoring Initiative.